Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Localization transition

 We estimated the critical values for each of the three types of QW with classical randomness (discrete random angle, continuous random angle, and random translation) using the same training and testing data sets.
-A comparison between the two learning methods will demonstrate their abilities to generate reliable estimates and more importantly pick up on the scaling trend from the localization transition.
+A comparison between the three learning methods will demonstrate their abilities to generate reliable estimates and more importantly pick up on the scaling trend from the localization transition.
 Additionally, we investigated the normalization of the data for each method.
 The probability distribution $P(x)$ of the QW has the default normalization that $\sum_{x}P(x)=1$.
 However, the convention in supervised machine learning is to normalize the distribution so that $P(x)$ spans the range of $[0,1]$.
 Therefore, we normalize each probability distribution by its maximal value to ensure $P_{max}=1$ in each data set to match the normalization that is used within areas like image recognition where machine learning is heavily used.
 The normalization was preformed on both the training and estimation data sets.
-We found that while the normalization did not improve the estimates given by the SVM, the estimates from the MLP NN did show much less overall variation because neural networks are usually designed with the conventional normalization in mind.
+We found that while the normalization did not improve the estimates given by the SVM, the estimates from the MLP NN and CNN did show much less overall variation because neural networks are usually designed with the magnitude normalization in mind.

-The results shown in Fig. \ref{fig:SVM-NNFig} confirm that the the two supervised machine learning methods are both capable of classifying the localization transition.
-Moreover, their estimations of the critical values are fairly similar.
-On the other hand, both methods appear to produce the same effect in their estimates in that rather than picking out a singular point like the manual methods of the probability distribution, MoI, and IPR, the machine learning programs tend to generate their estimate from a small range around the transition point.
-Later on, we will see this is likely the cause of the lower scaling exponents of the localization length reported from the machine learning methods.
+The critical values shown in Fig. \ref{fig:SVM-NNFig} confirm that the three supervised machine learning methods are capable of classifying the localization transition.
+Moreover, their estimations of the critical values are fairly close.
+Interestingly, a more complex neural network design like the CNN produces results that are similar to the simpler SVM and MLP NN methods.
+On the other hand, each method appears to produce the same effect in their estimates in that rather than picking out a singular point like the manual methods of the probability distribution, MoI, and IPR, the machine learning programs tend to generate their estimate from a small range around the transition point.
+Later on, we will see this is likely the cause of the lower exponents of the localization reported from the machine learning methods.